 No, brown lentils and green lentils are not the same.
 Though they look quite similar their taste and texture are slightly different.
 Also, green lentils take more time to get cooked in comparison to brown ones.

-You can follow this recipe to cook green lentils in Indian style, the taste may be slightly different, but you won't get that perfect creamy texture also which comes from brown lentils.
+You can follow this recipe to cook green lentils in Indian style, the taste may be slightly different and if using green lentils, you won't get that perfect creamy texture also which comes from brown lentils.
 Also, you will need to cook green lentils for a longer period.
 Green lentils are more suitable for salads.

 Though soaking brown lentils before cooking is not mandatory if you do, it will fasten the cooking process.